gloryjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that changes the owner and the group owner of the _hello to vincent and staff respectively
+write a script that changes the owner of the fike hello to betty only if it is owned by the user guillaume